 Support Personnel Work Ethic Attributes

-Essential Business Staff Problem Solving Skills
+Essential Business Staff Problem Solving Skills, and an OVERALL rating:

-- Understanding Directions: Correctly understanding directions as communicated through written instructions, signs, signals or charts, or by a supervisor’s verbal instructions demands analytical and interpretive reasoning skills.
+- Understanding Directions: Correctly understanding directions as communicated through written instructions, signs, signals, or charts, or by a supervisor’s verbal instructions demands analytical and interpretive reasoning skills.
 A strong score on this scale indicates the reasoning skills workers need in order to understand their job duties and the conditions under which those duties are to be carried out.
 These skills provide the basis for workers to comprehend and communicate effectively about their tasks and duties as expressed either in writing or by the supervisor.

 - Seeing Consequences: The ability to anticipate or infer consequences of decisions, events or actions enables workers to complete their work efficiently and to avoid creating additional problems or difficulties.
 A strong score on this scale indicates positive skills in drawing good inferences in a wide variety of contexts including those requiring precision and those involving a reasonable element of uncertainty.
 Strength in this skill domain enables workers to contribute to team problem solving, to anticipate the needs of clients and customers, and to offer useful suggestions.